Swachh Bharat Mission: Corruption in Swachh Bharat Mission

 In Madhya Pradesh, a whopping 540 crore scam was unearthed, wherein toilets that were supposed to be constructed between 2012 and 2018 existed only on paper.
 It was found that over 4.5 lakh toilets existed only on paper, and they were nowhere to be found on the ground.

-In Gujarat, while hearing a Public Interest Litigation (PIL) earlier this month, the High Court pointed out a scam in the construction of toilets in the Banaskantha district of north Gujarat.
+In Gujarat, while hearing a Public Interest Litigation (PIL) in 2022, the High Court pointed out a scam in the construction of toilets in the Banaskantha district of north Gujarat.

 In Rajasthan, like in other states, the government pays Rs 12,000 to every person who constructs a toilet in his/her home.
 The money is paid out under the Swachh Bharat Mission's Open Defecation-Free scheme, and the goal seems to be on its route to being achieved fast, but only on paper in Rajasthan.